dfuchss/matrix-bot-base/README.md

 This repository contains an abstraction layer to build bots using [Trixnity](https://trixnity.gitlab.io/trixnity/).

+I'm typically online in the [Trixnity channel](https://matrix.to/#/#trixnity:imbitbu.de).
+So feel free to tag me there if you have any questions.

 ## Usage

 To use this library, you need to add it as a dependency to your project.
 You can do this by adding the following to your `pom.xml`: